-- 1 To provide a programme which - delivers a rigorous liberal education in the discipline of law informed by scholarship and research; - enables students to develop an understanding of the nature of law and the theoretical and multi-disciplinary influences on its development; - develops students' analytical, problem-solving and critical skills in relation to how law is made, interpreted, applied and developed; - provides students with opportunities to study a range of specialist law modules often linked to specific research interests of teaching staff, approved non-law modules and, where appropriate, to engage in extended research; - develops intellectual and key skills to equip students for future learning and employment; - produces graduates who are equipped for training and employment in the legal professions and in other fields of employment or to undertake postgraduate study. - 2 To fully - satisfy the requirements of the Joint Announcement for qualifying law degrees including the need to teach 'The Foundations of Legal Knowledge'. - meet and, in Stage 3, exceed the requirements of the QAA Benchmark Statement for Law degrees; - conform to the criteria for an honours degree laid down in the FHEQ and comply with University policies.
+- 1 To provide a programme which - delivers a rigorous liberal education in the discipline of law informed by scholarship and research; - enables students to develop an understanding of the nature of law and the theoretical and multi-disciplinary influences on its development; - develops students' analytical, problem-solving and critical skills in relation to how law is made, interpreted, applied and developed; - provides students with opportunities to study a range of specialist law modules often linked to specific research interests of teaching staff, approved non-law modules and, where appropriate, to engage in extended research; - offers students the opportunity to spend a period of study at one of the Law School's partner universities abroad; develops intellectual and key skills to equip students for future learning and employment; - produces graduates who are equipped for training and employment in the legal professions and in other fields of employment or to undertake postgraduate study. - 2 To fully - satisfy the requirements of the Joint Announcement for qualifying law degrees including the need to teach 'The Foundations of Legal Knowledge'. - meet and, in Stage 3, exceed the requirements of the QAA Benchmark Statement for Law degrees; - conform to the criteria for an honours degree laid down in the FHEQ and comply with University policies.